praveens-git-bit/Ignite2024/Exercise1.md

 ---

-### Task 1.2: Use the ‘New Shortcut’ option from external data sources
+### Task 1.2: Use the New Shortcut option from external data sources

 Now, this is something exciting!
 This section shows how easy it is to create Shortcuts without moving data.
 That is the power of OneLake!
 In this exercise, you will ingest the curated bounce rate data for Litware from ADLS Gen2 using the New Shortcut option.
 Let’s see how!